 The conjugation of verbs in Italian is fairly easy.
 It doesn’t take much memorizing, and there are only 12 tenses.

-The simplest way to conjugate Italian verbs is to identify the verb’s infinitive form (the base form of the verb) then add the appropriate ending to it.
+The simplest way to conjugate Italian verbs is to identify the verb’s infinitive form (the base form of the verb) and then add the appropriate ending to it.
 It’s very straightforward!

 Conjugating verbs: English vs Italian

 Italian verbs conjugate through the six main patterns:

 TU: second person singular (you, when you’re addressing one person)

 LUI/LEI: the third person singular (he, she or it)